abbreviatedman/react-children-assignment/readme.md

 Create a Navbar component that will serve as the top navigation bar for your app.

 1. Create a file named `Navbar.js` in the `src` directory.
-2. Inside `Navbar.js`, create a function that returns a `nav` element.
+2. Inside `Navbar.js`, create a function that returns a `div` element with the class `navbar`.
-3. Inside the `nav` element, add an `h1` element with the title "Star Wars Data App".
+3. Inside the `div` element, add an `h1` element with the title "Star Wars Data App".
 4. Below the `h1` element, create a `div` with the class name `links` to hold the navigation links.
 5. Use `props.children` inside the `links` div to render any child elements passed to the `Navbar` component.
 6. Export the `Navbar` function.